soushin/grpc-kotlin-test/README.md

 ## How to confirm the demo

-If `protoc` do not install, After execute following command then `protoc` is installed.
+At first If `protoc` do not install, After execute following command then `protoc` is installed.
 ```
 (grpc-kotlin-test) $ make deps
 ```

-Run both servers.
+Next run both servers.

 **Gateway Server**
 ```